-- (d) Exceptions.
-Notwithstanding subsections (a) and (b) of this section, the dedication of right-of-way for, and construction or improvement of, boundary streets is not required in the following circumstances: - (1) Improvement of the boundary street abutting the property is a funded project in the Five Year Capital Improvement Program; - (2) The erection or construction of a new building or structure in a complex, if the new building or structure is less than 2,000 square feet.
-This exception shall be based on the extent of development existing on December 31, 1995; - (3) The enlargement of any building or structure, if the enlargement results in less than a 50 percent increase in gross building area.
-This exception shall be based on the extent of development existing on December 31, 1995; - (4) The erection, construction, or enlargement of any building or structure to be used entirely for agriculture, the keeping of livestock and other animals, or animal services, as defined in SRC chapter 400, and which involve no retail sales; or - (5) The erection, construction, or enlargement of any building or structure that will generate less than 20 new vehicle trips per day according to the Institute of Transportation Engineers' Trip Generation Manual.
+- D. Exceptions.
+Notwithstanding subsections (a) and (b) of this section, the dedication of right-of-way for, and construction or improvement of, boundary streets is not required in the following circumstances: - 1.
+Improvement of the boundary street abutting the property is a funded project in the Five Year Capital Improvement Program; - 2.
+The construction of a new building or structure in a complex, if the new building or structure is less than 2,000 square feet.
+This exception shall be based on the extent of development existing on December 31, 1995; - 3.
+The enlargement of any building or structure, if the enlargement results in less than a 50 percent increase in gross building area.
+This exception shall be based on the extent of development existing on December 31, 1995; - 4.
+The construction or enlargement of any building or structure to be used entirely for agriculture, the keeping of livestock and other animals, or animal services, as defined in SRC chapter 400, and which involve no retail sales; - 5.
+The conversion of, or addition to, an existing single-family detached dwelling to create a duplex, triplex, or quadplex; or - 6.
+The construction or enlargement of any building or structure that will generate less than 20 new vehicle trips per day according to the Institute of Transportation Engineers' Trip Generation Manual.